dappforce/subsocial-docs/docs/develop/SubsocialGraphQL.md

 displayed_sidebar: developSidebar
 ---

-Building social apps need faster data fetching, and smoother experience for users.
+When you are building social apps, you need to fetch data quickly to provide a smooth experience for your users.

 Subsocial provides you with the Subsocial GraphQL endpoint, which can be used to query the blockchain instantaneously.